jpsmoura/Openshift-CI-CD/deployment-scripts/README.md

-# Deploy the application
+# Deployment of the application
 1) Overwrites the application secret.
 All the properties under ose-secrets are added to the secret.<br/>
-2) Deployment of the application to OpenShift
+2) Application os deployed to OpenShift

 ## Run the deployment script
 git clone https://github.com/jpsmoura/Openshift-CI-CD.git &&